hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 reboot
 ```

 Tip: Arch is rolling release and in my experience from time-to-time an update breaks the bootloader and locks you out the Arch installation.
-If this happens you can stick the Arch USB key in (which itself has a working UEFI bootloader) and it will try to boot into your Arch installation rather than the live environment by default.
+If this happens you can stick the Arch USB key in (which itself has a working UEFI bootloader) and try to boot into your Arch installation from there.
+If it fails, you can load the live environment and reperform the steps above to mount your disks and chroot into the system.
 From there you can use [Arch Rollback Machine](https://wiki.archlinux.org/index.php/Arch_Rollback_Machine) and get an older working version of gummiboot.
 See: [What to do when things go wrong](#whatdo).

 ## Basic configuration